melos-simeneh/personal-profile/README.md

 # Personal Profile

-You can see my portfolio by click this link <a href="https://melos-simeneh.github.io/personal-profile/" target="_blank">Demo</a>
+You can see my portfolio by click this link 👉 <a href="https://melos-simeneh.github.io/personal-profile/" target="_blank">click me</a>